Retiring to France from the UK

-The general difference between the two types of long stay visa, is that the VLS-TS permits the holder to work in France and to be able to renew the visa after 1 year.
+The general difference between the two types of long stay visa, is that the VLS-TS permits the holder to live in France for up to 12 months and it is renewable.
 The VLS-T is usually issued for between 4-12 months and is non-renewable.
 Normally the visa holder is not allowed to perform paid employment, although voluntary work and university placements are permitted

 For individuals who are Retiring to France (i.e., they have reached the State retirement age) or who are not looking to work in France (i.e., they are taking Early retirement), the visa application process is quite straightforward.
 The main application process involves you providing the following information:

 - Proof of medical insurance - either private medical insurance or PUMa registration